Purple-cherry-blossoms/geodev-lab-project/README.md

 # GeoDev-lab-project

-How has excessive rainfall impacted Roads in Port Harcourt City within the span of 2025-2026?
+Are schools situated and easily accessible in the areas where the majority children of school-age reside?

 Built over 12 months with GeoDev Lab Africa, Cohort One.
 See project-brief.md for the full brief.